Ramen: First store

+Popularization and modernization

 After Japan's defeat in World War II, the American military occupied the country from 1945 to 1952.
 In December 1945, Japan recorded its worst rice harvest in 42 years, which caused food shortages as Japan had drastically reduced rice production during the war as production shifted to colonies in China and Formosa island.
 The US flooded the market with cheap wheat flour to deal with food shortages.

+During the same period, millions of Japanese colonizers returned from China and other parts of East Asia.
+It was only in 1947, in the post-war period, that the term ramen was first recorded in Japan to refer to the southern Chinese noodle dish that originated in Yokohama Chinatown, possibly because it superficially resembled the lamian dishes they had encountered in northern China.
+Many Japanese repatriates were familiar with Chinese cuisine and opened yatai (food stalls) selling ramen.
+Jiaozi, a staple food of northern China, also began to be served as a complement to ramen at these stalls.
+These jiaozi were called gyoza by the Japanese, a name likely adopted in the puppet state of Manchukuo and derived from the Manchu word giyose.

 From 1948 to 1951, bread consumption in Japan increased from 262,121 tons to 611,784 tons, but wheat also found its way into ramen, which most Japanese ate at black market food vendors to survive as the government food distribution system ran about 20 days behind schedule.
 Although the Americans maintained Japan's wartime ban on outdoor food vending, flour was secretly diverted from commercial mills into the black markets, where nearly 90 percent of stalls were under the control of gangsters related to the yakuza who extorted vendors for protection money.
 Thousands of ramen vendors were arrested during the occupation.

-In the same period, millions of Japanese troops returned from China and continental East Asia from their posts in the Second Sino-Japanese War.
-Some of them would have been familiar with wheat noodles.
 By 1950 wheat flour exchange controls were removed and restrictions on food vending loosened, which further boosted the number of ramen vendors: private companies even rented out yatai starter kits consisting of noodles, toppings, bowls, and chopsticks.
 Ramen yatai provided a rare opportunity for small-scale postwar entrepreneurship.
 The Americans also aggressively advertised the nutritional benefits of wheat and animal protein.
 The combination of these factors caused wheat noodles to gain prominence in Japan's rice-based culture.
 Gradually, ramen became associated with urban life.